Ascent Similarity Caching with Approximate Indexes: Design

 In some applications, it is possible to slightly violate the capacity constraint with small deviations, as long as this is satisfied on average~\cite{lorido2014review,elastic1,carra2020elastic}.
 For example, there could be a monetary value associated to the storage reserved by the cache, and a total budget available over a target time horizon $T$.
 In this setting, the cache may violate momentarily the capacity constraint, as far as the total payment does not exceed the budget.

-\Round{} (Algorithm~\ref{algo:coupling_scheme}) is a rounding approach which works under this relaxed capacity constraint and does not require state freezing with the parameter $M$.
-At time slot $t\in[T]$, the cache decides which files to cache through $N$ coin tosses, where the file $i \in \mathcal{N}$ is cached with probability $y_{t,i}$, and the random state obtained is $\x_t$.
+\Round{} (Algorithm~\ref{algo:coupling_scheme}) is a rounding approach which works under this relaxed capacity constraint and does not require freezing the cache state for $M$ time slots. \oold{state freezing with the parameter $M$.} At time slot $t\in[T]$, the cache decides which files to cache through $N$ coin tosses, where the file $i \in \mathcal{N}$ is cached with probability $y_{t,i}$, and the random state obtained is $\x_t$.
 By definition, the expected value of the integral state is $\mathbb E[\x_t] = \y_t$.
-The probability that the cache exceeds its storage capacity by $\delta h$ is given by the Chernoff bound \cite{MitzenmacherProbabilityandComputing} as:
+The probability that the cache exceeds its target storage capacity by $\delta h$ is given by the Chernoff bound \cite{MitzenmacherProbabilityandComputing} as: